MalombaKevin/Numero-0/README.md

 # Numer0
 #### Welcome to Numero.
-An awwards web application that lets users post their projects and have them rated by other users.
+An awards web application that lets users post their projects and have them rated by other users.
 ### By Kevin Malomba

 -------